-Distributive electives ensure that Hotel students are exposed to other courses at Cornell, and, thus, only nine (9) credits may transfer.
-The remaining nine (9) must be taken at Cornell but may be distributed in any combination of humanities, social sciences, or natural sciences provided at least three (3) credits are taken (at Cornell or transferred from elsewhere) in each area.
-A maximum of six credits, but no more than four per semester, of distributive electives may be taken on an S/U Eighteen (18) credits in free electives may transfer.
+Distributive electives ensure that Hotel students are exposed to other courses at Cornell, and, thus, only nine credits may transfer.
+The remaining nine must be taken at Cornell but may be distributed in any combination of humanities, social sciences, or natural sciences provided at least three credits are taken (at Cornell or transferred from elsewhere) in each area.
+A maximum of six credits, but no more than four per semester, of distributive electives may be taken on an S-U basis.
+For more information on the distribution requirement, see the handout available in the student services office, room 178 Statler Hall.
+Eighteen credits in free electives may transfer.